Das Bus 2 - Restoration Process Revealed!

 We do not have the space or equipment to do auto paint on our property (one day, maybe!) so we took it San Leandro for a custom job.
 We mulled over the color scheme for SO LONG, and eventually decided we wanted to keep things consistent with our brand and aesthetic, so red and white it is!
 This time, the rooftop is left full white instead of red, like our other bus, so there is a slight variation!

 Last, but certainly not least, the interior floor, panels and cushions were installed, sewn, and covered!
 We decided on cherry wood for the interior, which most closely matched the paneling used already on the EZ camper conversion.
 Brown leather vinyl was chosen for the seats, which John sewed himself.
 We then purchased similar brown bucket seat covers for the front seats.
-I (co-founder Kate) sourced and installed the lights, photo equipment, and printer and got everything wired in.
+Kate sourced and installed the lights, photo equipment, and printer and got everything wired in.
 We then purchased the final touches like props, vintage prop trunk, "Photos" sign, chairs, table and rug.
 The only two details that remain are the wooden surfboard and rack (currently in progress in John's workshop) but #2 is fully up and running!
 Ask for Rita at your next event!